Teebusch/nine-circles/README.md

 # Nine Circles

-A classic capture the hill card game for two players.
+A king of the hill card game for two players.
 Duration ~ 30 minutes.
 ## How to play?

 ### Goal